Beginner’s Guide to PPC Keyword Match Types

 Cost Per Click

-Keyword match type is one of the factors that can impact your cost per click (CPC).
+Keyword match type is one factor that can impact your cost per click (CPC) Often.
 Oftentimes, a keyword seen at the end of the sales funnel, when laser-focused by leveraging a keyword match type, will cost more.

 Clickthrough Rate